Charles Whibley: Later career as a writer

 Whibley's wife, Ethel, died in 1920, and in 1927 Charles married Philippa Raleigh, the daughter of Walter Raleigh, Chair of English Literature at Oxford University.

 Whibley contributed to the London and Edinburgh magazines, including The Pall Mall Magazine, Macmillan's Magazine, and Blackwood's Magazine.
 As a writer on Blackwood's Magazine, he was a prominent conservative columnist, as well as an influential literary figure, recruited by its editor William Blackwood III.

+In the years 1924–1927 Whibley edited the Second Series of the Tudor Translations book series published by Constable & Co. and Alfred A. Knopf.
+In 1927 he edited the Little Books series for Peter Davies.

 He was a persistent critic of the system of state education.

-It was an open secret that Whibley contributed anonymously, to the Magazine, his Musings without Methods for over twenty-five years.
+It was an open secret that Whibley contributed anonymously, to the Blackwood's Magazine, his Musings without Methods for over twenty-five years.
 T. S. Eliot described them as "the best sustained piece of literary journalism that I know of in recent times".
 Whibley was friends with William Ernest Henley and contributed to the Scots Observer (published in Edinburgh) and also to the National Observer (published in London) under Henley's editorship.

 Whibley died on 4 March 1930 at Hyères, France, and his body was buried at Great Brickhill, Buckinghamshire.

 A portrait of Charles Whibley (1925–26), by Sir G. Kelly, is held by Jesus College, Cambridge.
 A sketch of Charles Whibley is held by the National Portrait Gallery, London.